 1- Apply the Proper Paint:

 You should use Rust-Oleum High Heat Ultra Enamel Spray or the equivalent to the fire pit.
+Once you have protected the surface, keeping it rust-free means doing the following.

 2- Clean After Every Use:

+Remove the coals and vacuum away the ash.
 If you have a garden, spread the ashes atop the soil.
 This will provide food for your plants to grow.

 3- Cover & Oil the Metal:

+When not in use, cover the fire pit after it has been cleaned.
+This will prevent the rust from forming.
 Before you cover it, apply cooking oil to any exposed metal, as this will limit the contact with the oxygen.

 You’ll want to repair any minor damage, remove any small rust spots once you see them, and use the same process to cover and protect your fire pit after every use.